 We aim to provide two PE lessons a week.
-Class teachers are supported by Mr Clark, our sports coach from the East Anglian Sports Academy.
 The long-term plan ensures that throughout primary school the children get to try a wide variety of sports, while also ensuring sufficient time to improve and progress their skills within specific areas.
 Children will take part in different sports and games as well as gymnastics, dance and orienteering activities.
 If a child is physically unable to take part, they are still encouraged to be involved in the lesson – e.g. acting as a scorer or umpire for a game or observing their peers and suggesting ways to improve.

-Throughout the year we offer a range of different clubs both at lunchtimes and after school – these are organised either by school staff or through our partnership with the East Anglian Sports Academy.
+Throughout the year we offer a range of different clubs both at lunchtimes and after school – these are organised either by school staff or through local partnerships.
 From street dance to rugby, gymnastics to archery – we hope there is something to appeal to everyone.
 Please refer to the newsletter for each respective school to see what is currently running and (for after-school activities) how to book.

 We also hold house competitions and an annual sports day at each school.
 There are three houses at Gooderstone and four at Mundford.
 The house competitions encourage teamwork and give our children a chance to take part in competitive sport, as well as allowing our older pupils to develop their leadership skills.